-Where to Stay in Porto
+Where to Stay: Best Neighborhoods in Porto for Tourists

 If you’re visiting for the first time, you will want to stay in the main city, so try Ribeira or Baixa.
 Ribeira is the area along the bottom of the hill along the Douro River.
 It’s a very touristy neighbourhood so prices will be more expensive, and I would say it isn’t the most authentic Porto/Portugal experience.
 However, you won’t lack for things to do or places to eat.
 Baixa (also known as “Sé”) is located at the top of the hill, and closer to a lot of the other major tourist attractions.
 It’s generally cheaper accommodations but still centrally located.

-What to Eat in Porto
+What to Eat: Local Cuisine to Try in Porto

 Should you Visit Lisbon or Porto?